dgaydukov/cert-ocpjp11/files/BinaryMath.md

 * use BigDecimal/BigInteger

 ### Storing floating point numbers
-* converting fraction to binary is one thing, but storing in memory is another, computers use `IEEE 754` as standard to store fractions in memory
+* converting fraction to binary is one thing, but storing in memory is another, computers use `IEEE-754` as standard to store fractions in memory
 * `fixed point` - convenient way to store fractions `7.25 => 111.01` but computers use the concept called `floating point`
 * There are 2 standards in IEEE 754:
   * single precision: 32 bits => 1 bit for sign + 8 bits for exponent + 23 bits for mantissa